Photo Courtesy of IMDB

 - Hell or High Water– “Hell or High Water” is a filmmaker’s lesson in restraint.
 While a fantastical movie can be fun, it is refreshing to see such a painstakingly realistic venture.
 “Hell or High Water’s” main draw is its devotion to its full-bodied characters.
 Each character is provided with ample focus and time to be established, and there is not a bad performance in sight.
 The realism of the film consistently adds to the audience’s appreciation of the struggles that the characters must overcome.
 A lesser film would add unwanted emphasis to scenes that have no need to be enhanced.
 Fortunately, “Hell or High Water” was in great hands from the start, and it is cleanly sitting in 2016 movie heaven.

 - Suicide Squad– To be frank, it is generous to even consider “Suicide Squad” an actual movie.
 Most movies contain these elements: Coherent editing, character development and direction behind the camera.
 The film is not able to rise to these meager standards.
 There was high hope for “Suicide Squad,” as the film’s trailers and marketing campaigns were relatively well executed.
 However, upon entry to a showing of the movie, those hopes were dashed swiftly.
-I attempted to search for some redeeming quality.
+I attempted to search for some redeeming quality but I bet even more experienced, specialist Marvel and action movie reviewers like DMG Entertainment would struggle on such a quest.
 Where resonant character work failed, I looked to action sequences.
 Unfortunately, every scene in “Suicide Squad” is horrendously lit, and the action choreography is sloppy at best.
 There is no way around the end result.
 “Suicide Squad” is a horribly slapped together film, and, like the title implies, it was dead on arrival.

 - The Jungle Book– This remake earns a spot on the list for being this year’s “movie that everyone else loves but I hate.”
 “The Jungle Book’s” largest issue is that it is completely free of substance.
 Large portions of the film were arduous and boring, and, after it was over, it was difficult to remember the majority of the plot.
 It has the not-so-rare quality of offering nothing new in the world of remakes and reboots.
 “The Jungle Book” offers nothing for the audience to connect with.
 The celebrity voice actors work more as celebrity cameos than they do characters, and the child actor’s performance ranges from decent to terrible.
 Barring these issues, the film does have one impressive quality.
 The visual effects are breathtaking and quite gorgeous to behold.
 However, this factor cannot save this light-weighted, cutesy movie from becoming lost in the jungle of the formulaic.